moebiussurfing/ofxColorManager/README.md

 void ofApp::draw()
 {
-	// Draw your Scene using the palette colors.
+	// Use the palette colors to draw your Scene.
 Nothing more!
 }
 ```